Afro-Academic, Cultural, Technological and Scientific Olympics: Participation Eligibility

 Annual academic competitions are conducted for students of African descent who are U.S. citizens enrolled in grades 9–12 and are amateurs in the competition categories.
 Winners of the competition at each local branch are eligible for awards at the finals during the NAACP national convention, which occurs every July.
-The 2015 national competition was in Philadelphia, Pennsylvania.
+The 114th national competition was held in Boston, Massachusetts, in 2023.
+The latest 115th national competition was held in 2024 and took place from July 10 to 14, in Las Vegas, Nevada.

 Competition Categories

 Students can select up to 3 categories to compete in from a total of 29 offerings: